ollls/zio-quartz-ee/README.md

  ## LRU Locks, semaphore table.

- Cache will work with millions of entries with all your CPU cores busy, due to LRU tracking there will be a sempahore sync thru semaphore table, between regular and LRU table.
+ Cache will work with millions of entries with all your CPU cores busy, due to LRU tracking there will be a semaphore sync thru semaphore table, between regular and LRU table.
- Each record locked indivudualy with semaphore key calculated from main mem cache table:
+ Each record locked indivudualy with semaphore key calculated( maped ) from main mem cache table:

     semaphore_key <- ZIO(key.hashCode % 1024)

- This will limit semaphore table, agreed that 64 or 128 is enough, this is just to lessen a chance of any collisions.
+ This will limit semaphore table, agreed that 64 or 128 is enough, this is just to lessen a chance of any key collisions.

  ## ZIO-Quartz Layers: